wikimedia/wikimedia-discovery-wmf/README.md

     - parses date-time columns and JSON columns (via `parse_json`)
     - removes the "event_" prefix from column names
 - `query_hive` for querying our Hadoop cluster via Hive
+- `mysql_read` for querying our MariaDB databases
+  - uses automatic shard detection, see `?connection_details` for more info
 - Sample size calculations:
     - `chisq_test_odds` estimates sample size for a chi-squared test given an odds ratio
     - `chisq_test_effect` estimates sample size for a chi-squared test given Cohen's *w*